ShumanLab/Chronotate/README.md

 **Operating System Compatibility:**
 The compiled .exe is compatible with Windows.
 The python scripts are compatible with OSX, Linux and Windows.
+(See source version installation instructions for additional setup required on Mac and Linux)

 ## Installation:
 **Precompiled Version:**